 Employees in Santa Monica and the rest of the state are protected by extensive employment laws.
 These laws require that employees be paid for the work they do, are paid a minimum wage or salary, are paid for overtime work, and are given the appropriate breaks.
 When an employer fails to obey these laws, a Santa Monica wage and hour lawyer can secure compensation on behalf of affected employees.

 If your employer is violating wage and hour laws, you are able to hold them accountable.
 If they retaliate against you, you can also hold them accountable for that.
 You could be able to file a claim against your employer that recovers the income you should have earned.
-A Santa Monica wage and hour lawyer can review your situation to determine if you have a viable claim.
+A Santa Monica employment lawyer can review your situation to determine if you have a viable claim.

 The Law Offices of Miguel S. Ramirez have worked for more than 20 years protecting the rights of employees in the communities surrounding Santa Monica.
 If your employer is violating wage and hour law, we can help you determine how to effectively file a claim and defend your right to fair pay.